beelzebielsk/ttp-stocks/notes.md

 - After successful sign-in, user should be routed to portfolio.
 - Change to secrets which are asymmetric and allow backend to share pub key for verifcation.
-- Don't transmit passwords unencrypted (change to https in back and frontend).
-- Store passwords better in db
 - Maybe good hook uses
     - Fade in previous value, or take action based on previous value of some prop or something.